williamdlees/dn_annotate/readme.md

 germline sets, specify the base names of the v, d and j databases as inputs to the workflow.
 For example, for IMGT human IGH, the inputs would be:

-v: database/imgt_human_ig_v
+- database/imgt_human_ig_v
-d: database/imgt_human_ig_d
+- database/imgt_human_ig_d
-j: database/imgt_human_ig_j
+- database/imgt_human_ig_j

 An IMGT-gapped V database is also required for the workflow.
 V-gapped databases are not distributed with IgBlast, but can, for example, be downloaded from IMGT.
 The V-gapped database must contain all sequences in the ungapped database.
 It  doesn't matter if it contains other sequences, although they will not be used.
-If you do not have a gapped database covering all the sequences in the ungapped database, you can generate one using the gap_sequences tool in the [receptor-utils package](https://williamdlees.github.io/receptor_utils/_build/html/index.html).
+If you do not have a gapped database covering all the sequences in the ungapped database, you can generate one using the `gap_sequences` tool in the [receptor-utils package](https://williamdlees.github.io/receptor_utils/_build/html/index.html).
 Please note that the gapped germline set MUST conform to the 'standard' IMGT alignment with no insertions or deletions: in other words, the second conserved cysteine must be at codon 104: this is a requirement of the Changeo package and many other .downstream tools.
 Unfortunately IMGT's gapped macaque IG sets have additional insertions and do not meet this requirement.
-If the gapped set you wish to use is not conformant, it will need to be fixed up either by hand, or a new set generated with use of the gap_sequence tool, if you can find an older reference set that is properly gapped, to use as a model.
+If the gapped set you wish to use is not conformant, it will need to be fixed up either by hand, or a new set generated with use of the `gap_sequence` tool, if you can find an older reference set that is properly gapped, to use as a model.

 IgBlast requires a D reference set to be speified for light chain analysis, although it is not used.